 The grant amount will be up to 50 per cent of the eligible grant project value.
 There is no minimum and maximum grant amount.
 Grants to date have ranged between $7 million and $75 million, depending on the scope and complexity of the project. $185 million was committed for CRCs in Round 20.
 The maximum project period is ten years, with no option to extend.

-The Guidelines have changed significantly this round in particular surrounding the Merit Criteria and the calculation of staff in-kind contributions.
+The Guidelines changed significantly in Round 21 in particular surrounding the Merit Criteria and the calculation of staff in-kind contributions.

 Who can apply: